-print, print_terse
+print, print\terse

-By default, nothing is printed on-screen for a .measure line during interactive simulation.
-If the keyword print appears in the .measure line, the results will be printed on the standard output.
-A more concise format can be obtained from the alternative keyword print_terse.
+By default, nothing is printed on-screen for a measurement performed during interactive simulation.
+If the keyword print appears in the measure command or .measure line, the results will be printed on the standard output.
+A more concise format can be obtained from the alternative keyword print\terse.
 The result vectors are created in all cases.